opensafely-core/job-server/jobserver/jobs/yearly/dump_sanitised_db.md

 - Tests:
   * Unit tests cover helper functions (`tests/unit/jobserver/jobs/test_dump_sanitised_db.py`).
   * Integration tests ensure each allow-listed table/column exists and that the scrubbed schema actually contains fake values (`tests/integration/test_dump_sanitised_db.py`).

-When ready to schedule this job automatically, switch the class back to `DailyJob`, update the Sentry monitor cron string, and add a `python manage.py runjobs daily` entry in `app.json`.
+- When ready to schedule this job automatically, switch the class back to `DailyJob`, update the Sentry monitor cron string, and add a `python manage.py runjobs daily` entry in `app.json`.
 Until then, keep running it manually after backups and verify the sanitised dump before distributing it to developers.

+## FAQs

+**What happens if a column is renamed/removed or its type changes?**
+The integration test (`tests/integration/test_dump_sanitised_db.py`) queries `information_schema` to ensure every table/column in `allow_list.json` still exists.
+If a column is missing, the test fails before deployment.
+If it slips through and the job hits a missing column or unknown type, `_build_select_expressions`/`_fake_expression` raises an error, so the job aborts instead of producing a partial dump.
+This forces us to update the allow list (and fake-expression logic) whenever the schema changes.

+**What if a new column is added but not added to the allow list?**
+The job treats it as “sensitive” by default: it copies the column but fills it with fake values.
+The dump remains structurally valid, but developers won’t see real data for that column until we explicitly add it to the allow list.
+This is an intentional safe default.